kiwistand/kiwi-docs/docs/kiwi-how-works/karma.md

 # Karma

 Each Kiwi user can collect Kiwi Karma.
+The Karma score is bound to users' wallet address, not the NFT.
+This means that if a user transfers their Kiwipass to another wallet, they still retain their Karma score.

 ### How users can receive Karma